Eiyeron/Textbox/README.md

 ```

 ## Text effects
-This textbox allows for per-character effects such as (but not limited to) coloring text or making an animated rainbow.
+This textbox allows for per-character effects such as (but not limited to) rotating characters or making them wave, coloring text or making an animated rainbow.
 Those effects are enabled and disabled by in-text code sequences that are small and human-writable.
+The system that links effects and the textbox is also user-editable to add new effects for your own projects.

 ## Code sequences and effects.